 No direct translation – For words with no direct translation, make suggestions on how to change how the translator handled it if it does not seem appropriate.
 For example, Kummerspeck is German term for excess weight gain from emotional overeating.
 It literally translates to grief-bacon.
 A translators options for a word that cannot be translated can be (1) keep in the original language, (2) give a literal translation (grief bacon), (3) explain it (describe it), or (4) use it in the original language (with an explanation afterwards).

-Actual mistakes – If the translation was long or complex and the client opted not to have a professional editor review the translation (this is different than a “review” – read more about it here), the reviewer might find some mistakes.
+Actual mistakes – If the translation was long or complex and the client opted not to have a professional editor review the translation (this is different than an “internal review”), the reviewer might find some mistakes.
 Translation is like writing and an extra set of eyes always helps.
 Ask the reviewer to track changes on any dropped text, extra content inserted, formatting, or other mistakes.
 Many times, our translators catch mistakes in the original document and we alert the client, so they know to fix the English and we want the client to do the same if they see errors in the translation.
 We work to develop long-term relationships with our clients – we care about the final product and work hard to make our clients look good.
 It is a two-way partnership with feedback.

 In addition, you want to prepare the reviewer to:

 Take time.
 It takes as long to translate as it does to write.
 And, in reviewing a translation, it’s going to take a bit of time.
 The reviewer has to look at both versions and track changes.